nmohseni1/Scrambling/README.md

 # Deep Learning and Scrambling

-This repository contains the code to generate the results presented in the paper [Link to paper](https://arxiv.org/abs/2302.04621).
+This repository contains the code to generate the results presented in the [paper](https://arxiv.org/abs/2302.04621).

 ## Notebooks